Check out the session summary below.

 By Katie Quinn

-"There's huge direct and indirect costs from this disease,” Donnellan said.
-"They estimate in U.S. dollars over $10,000 a year per woman."
+"There are huge direct and indirect costs from this disease,” Donnellan said, an estimated $10,000 per year per patient.

-Makeba Williams is a doctor and expert on menopause at Washington University.
-She shared her insight on the intersectionality of menopause and race.
+Makeba Williams shared her insights on the intersectionality of menopause and race.
 Anyone with female reproductive organs will experience menopause in their lifetime.
 Symptoms vary from person to person but typically include hot flashes and chills.

-"This isn't just about being uncomfortable having to dress in layers, getting your bedsheets wet," said Williams.
-"Hot flashes, night sweats impact health, quality of life and it costs a lot."
+"This isn't just about being uncomfortable having to dress in layers, getting your bedsheets wet," Williams said.
+"Hot flashes, and night sweats impact health, and quality of life, and they cost a lot."

 There's an increased risk of heart disease associated with menopause.
-Black women, on average, have the longest duration of menopause and intensity of symptoms.
-This is in part due to access to care, culture, biology and other social determinants.
+Black women, on average, have the longest duration of menopause and intensity of symptoms, in part due to access to care, culture and other social determinants.

 Maternal mortality rates have made headlines recently because of the risks associated with giving birth in the United States.
-Yong Wang is an engineer and researcher at Washington University.
-His team is trying to improve the diagnosis of preterm births and postpartum hemorrhaging.
+Yong Wang's team is trying to improve the diagnosis of preterm births and postpartum hemorrhaging.
 New technology would create 4D imaging of uterine contractions and blood flow patterns to determine human labor progression.

-Wang hopes to put these devices into low-income health care environments where rates of birth complications are highest.
-Biomedical imaging is the future of women's health care and pregnant people.
+Wang hopes to put these devices in low-income health care environments where rates of birth complications are highest.
+He said biomedical imaging is the future of women's health care.

 Katie Quinn is a student reporter at KBIA in Columbia, Missouri.
 She was a 2023 AHCJ Missouri Health Journalism Fellow.